 Aeron Headrest Comparison – Engineered Now versus Atlas

-We also added a short review of the new Ergonomic Aeron Headrest H3 (OEM), which many users were excited about and asked about.
+We also added a short review of the new PosturePilot Ergonomic Aeron Headrest H3, which has already took over as the best seller.
 We do ship most of our accessories globally for FREE.

 This review should provide more insight to buyers to understand some of the critical differences and know what to look out for.